rebelsky/csc207c/_mps/sorting.md

 As I hope you know by now, when writing a small or medium-sized function or class, we should begin by writing test cases for the function or class.

-In the file `SortTester.java`, add at least five test cases for `Sorter<T>` objects.
-(The system is designed so that every test you put in `SortTester` is now available to test all four sorting algorithms.)
+In the file `TestSorter.java`, add at least five test cases for `Sorter<T>` objects.
+(The system is designed so that every test you put in `TestSorter` is now available to test all four sorting algorithms.)

 ## Part two: Implement common sorts